ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 }
 ```

-If the length of the coefficient after the quantize operation is greater than the precision, the function results in a panic.
+If the length of the coefficient after the quantize operation is greater than the precision, the function call results in a panic.

 ```ballerina
 public function main() {